-So, what is a virtual assistant and where did the title come from?
+So, what is a virtual assistant, and where did the title originate?
 Does it mean the same thing as a secretary or personal assistant?
 Let’s delve into the subject of virtual assistant and see where this modern word originated.

-The term originated back in the 1990s as the ability to work remotely, due to the internet and having the capability to share documents made it a reality.
+The term originated in the 1990s as the ability to work remotely due to the internet and the ability to share documents made it a reality.
 You can read more about the history in this article.